shaik1002/biggitlabbomb/doc/administration/instance_limits.md

 The default maximum size of the CI artifacts archive is 5 megabytes.

-You can change this limit by using the [GitLab Rails console](operations/rails_console.md#starting-a-rails-console-session).
+You can change this limit via the [GitLab Rails console](operations/rails_console.md#starting-a-rails-console-session).
 To update the maximum size of the CI artifacts archive, update `max_artifacts_content_include_size` with the new value.
 For example, to set it to 20 MB: